 The Ottoman Empire ended in 1921, shortly after the Empire’s defeat in the First World War in 1918.
 There’s no denying that Turkish society, culture, and self-worth took a blow with this event, and in many ways, one could say that Turkey found itself in an identity crisis.

 The loss of its empire, however, lead Turkey to a new form of nationalism.
 Instead of focusing outward on colonies and foreign territories, Turkey was now forced to look inward.

 This new change of perspective lead the way to important changes on all levels of Turkish society.
 Mustafa Kemal Atatürk, the first president of the new Turkish Republic was one of the driving forces in rolling out numerous reforms affecting a large number of different aspects of Turkey’s politics.

-In this period, Turkey adapted a new Turkish alphabet that was based on the Latin alphabet.
+In this period, Turkey adopted a new Turkish alphabet that was based on the Latin script.
 This new script was better suited for the Turkish language than the previously used Arabic script since it allowed to better represent the Turkish vowel system.